louismullie/temp-data/markdown_final/9b6dd4c6-a8f3-49bd-5bbe-f62e6edbaffb.md

 > Let's see… What do we have here?
 The user is asking how to find the length of the smaller base of a trapezoid, given that the larger base is 24 cm and the distance between the midpoints of the diagonals is 4 cm.
 Let's break this down step-by-step.
 First, I need to think about the geometric property that relates the distance between the midpoints of the diagonals to the lengths of the two bases.
 Then, I should verify the formula and ensure I'm applying it correctly.
 Next, I will substitute the known values and solve for the unknown smaller base.
 Finally, I will double-check the arithmetic and state the answer clearly with units.

 > Let me first confirm the key geometric property.
 In a trapezoid, the distance between the midpoints of the diagonals is equal to half the absolute difference of the lengths of the two bases.
-Mathematically, that is (d = \\frac{|a - b|}{2}), where (a) and (b) are the lengths of the two parallel bases and (d) is the distance between the midpoints of the diagonals [^notfound].
+Mathematically, that is d = [|a − b|/2], where (a) and (b) are the lengths of the two parallel bases and (d) is the distance between the midpoints of the diagonals [^notfound].

 > Wait, let me verify the formula before proceeding.
 I initially thought the distance might be the full difference, but that would overestimate it; the correct relationship is indeed half the absolute difference, which aligns with standard geometric derivations for trapezoids and is consistent with how this property is used in problem-solving contexts [^notfound].

 > Now, I will substitute the known values.
-Given the larger base (a = 24) cm, the distance between midpoints (d = 4) cm, and letting the smaller base be (b), the equation becomes (4 = \\frac{|24 - b|}{2}).
+Given the larger base (a = 24) cm, the distance between midpoints (d = 4) cm, and letting the smaller base be (b), the equation becomes 4 = [|24 − b|/2].
 I should confirm that I'm preserving the absolute value to handle either base being larger, though in this case we already know which is larger [^notfound].

 > Next, I should solve for (b).
 Multiplying both sides by 2 gives (8 = |24 − b|), which implies two cases: (24 − b = 8) or (24 − b = −8).
 Solving the first case yields (b = 16) cm, and solving the second case yields (b = 32) cm.
 Hold on, I should verify which solution is valid; since 24 cm is the larger base, the smaller base must be less than 24 cm, so (b = 16) cm is the correct choice and (b = 32) cm is extraneous in this context [^notfound].